Reactive-Network/reactive-smart-contract-demos/src/demos/leverage-loop/README.md

 The **Leverage Loop Demo** implements a reactive smart contract that orchestrates an automated leverage looping strategy.

 In decentralized finance (DeFi), "looping" is a strategy where a user supplies collateral to a lending protocol, borrows against it, swaps the borrowed asset for more collateral, supplies it again, and repeats the process to maximize their position.
-This is typically a manual and gas-intensive process involving multiple transactions and constant monitoring of Loan-To-Value (LTV) ratios.
+This is typically a manual and gas-intensive process involving multiple transactions and constant monitoring of Health Factors.

 This demo automates the entire process using the Reactive Network.
 A user simply deposits funds into a smart account.
-The **LoopingRSC** detects this deposit and automatically executes a series of "loops" — borrowing, swapping, and supplying — until a target LTV is reached, all without further user intervention.
+The **LoopingRSC** detects this deposit and automatically executes a series of "loops" — borrowing, swapping, and supplying — until a target Health Factor is reached, all without further user intervention.

 This demo extends the principles introduced in the [Reactive Network Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/basic), which provides an introduction to building reactive smart contracts.

 ## Contracts

 **Leverage Account**: [LeverageAccount](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/leverage-loop/LeverageAccount.sol) operates as the user's personal vault on the destination chain (e.g., Ethereum Sepolia).
 It holds the user's collateral and debt positions.
-It listens for callbacks from the Reactive Network to execute individual leverage steps (borrow -> swap -> supply).
+It listens for callbacks from the Reactive Network to execute individual leverage steps (borrow -> swap -> supply), featuring dynamic slippage protection using real-time oracles.

 **Reactive Contract**: [LoopingRSC](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/leverage-loop/LoopingRSC.sol) monitors the `LeverageAccount` for `Deposited` and `LoopStepExecuted` events.
-- On `Deposited`: If the LTV is below the target (75%), it initiates the first leverage loop.
+- On `Deposited`: If the Health Factor is above the target (1.5), it initiates the first leverage loop.
-- On `LoopStepExecuted`: It checks if the target LTV is reached or if the maximum iteration count is met.
+- On `LoopStepExecuted`: It checks if the Health Factor has dropped below the safety threshold (1.2), reached the target (1.5), or if the maximum iteration count (5) is met.
 If not, it triggers the next loop.

-**Mock Infrastructure**:
-- **[MockToken](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/leverage-loop/mock/MockToken.sol)**: Simulates ERC-20 tokens (WETH, USDT).
-- **[MockRouter](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/leverage-loop/mock/MockRouter.sol)**: Simulates a DEX for swapping borrowed assets into collateral.
-- **[MockLendingPool](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/leverage-loop/mock/MockLendingPool.sol)**: Simulates a lending protocol (like Aave) allowing supply, borrow, repay, and withdraw actions.

 ## Deployment & Testing